 A music commentary podcast with Sara Feigin and Jenna Million

-Name 3 Songs is a music commentary podcast created to challenge sexism in the music industry and empower fangirls.
+Name 3 Songs is a music commentary podcast where we discuss feminist issues in music and pop culture.
 Each episode is a critical analysis on aspects of the music industry, including artists’ careers, the media’s contribution to controversy and sexism, and industry’s role in creating and upholding sexist archetypes.

 Co-hosts Sara Feigin and Jenna Million have had conversations like these countless times with other women over the past decade, both as fans and professionals.
 In August 2020, they started Name 3 Songs to bring the conversation to a wider audience and inform and educate the next generation of music consumers and professionals.

 The show’s name comes from the sexist idea that women are incapable of being music fans.
 This occurs when a man approaches a woman, often a young girl, wearing a band t-shirt and asks her to “name three songs” in order to prove she is in fact a real fan.

 Sara Feigin is a photo editor and journalist based in NYC.
 She has been living and breathing music since she was introduced to pop punk through 2001’s Josie and the Pussycats.
 She began shooting shows at the age of 15, which led her to create a music blog at 16 to cover events and music news.
 She spent most of her 20s between NYC and London where she immersed herself in the local music scenes, working with countless artists and writing for multiple music publications.